jfyuen/recycleme/README.md

 The website is supported and hosted on http://www.howtorecycle.me.
 It features a minimal database with product and scrapping/link to some websites.
+The database to connect to is set up with the `RECYCLEME_MONGO_URI` environment variable.

 The following environment variables are necessary to receive mails from the app:
 - RECYCLEME_MAIL_HOST